ibowditch/userdocs/_sources/kiosk.md.txt

 ### Resetting the Kiosk

-If, for any reason, the Kiosk becomes unresponsive, or is not working as intended, it can be restarted by using the *three finger salute* - ctrl-alt-delete, then choose Reboot.
+If, for any reason, the Kiosk becomes unresponsive, or is not working as intended, it can be restarted by using the *three finger salute* - ctrl-alt-delete - then choose Reboot.
 This will restart the Kiosk safely, and it should be back up and running in a minute or so.

 :::{admonition} Do not turn the power off and then on again to reset the Kiosk